Holidays in Sardinia

 2. Malloreddus

-Traditional food Holidays in Sardinia This is Sardinia’s most famous pasta shape.
+Traditional food Holidays in Sardinia This is Sardinia's most famous pasta shape.
 The pasta is made from durum wheat flour and saffron and is shaped in its distinctive style in order to catch sauce and grated cheese within dishes.
-This traditional dish with this type of pasta is Malloreddus alla Campidanese: with sausage, tomato sauce and Sardinia pecorino cheese.
+This traditional dish with this type of pasta is Malloreddus alla Campidanese: with sausage, tomato sauce, and Sardinia pecorino cheese.

 3. Suckling pig (Su Porcheddu in Sardinian)

-Traditional food Holidays in SardiniaThis dish is probably the most famous dish of Sardinia.
+Traditional food Holidays in SardiniaThis dish is probably the most famous dish in Sardinia.
 The suckling pig must weigh between 4 and 6 kilos maximum and is cooked whole over low heat in a bed of myrtle leaves.
 Once cooked it is served on a cork tray.

 4. The braid (Sa Cordula in Sardinian)